-- culate the accumulated commissions due to each Host from the prior period's results.
-Hosts will be able to review their earnings on a real-time basis at any point during a period. - d) The outsource provider will then pay each Host the appropriate commission amount via electronic payment or check along with a copy of the transactions and total report for the period being settled.
+- 50 c) Periodically, the e-commerce outsource provider will calculate the accumulated commissions due to each Host from the prior period's results.
+Hosts will be able to review their earnings on a real-time basis at any point during a period. - process transactions, record all transaction activities, gener- 55 d) The outsource provider will then pay each Host the appropriate commission amount via electronic payment or check along with a copy of the transactions and total flow for the outsource provider service bureau is directly